Rag'n'Bone Man

 Rory Charles Graham (born 29 January 1985), known professionally as Rag'n'Bone Man, is an English singer.
-He is known for his deep baritone voice.
+He is known for his baritone voice.
 His first hit single, "Human", was released in 2016, and his first album Human was released in 2017.
 The album became the fastest selling debut album by a male in the UK for the decade and has since achieved 4× Platinum certification.
 At the 2017 Brit Awards, he was named British Breakthrough Act and received the Critics' Choice Award.
-He also received a further Brit Award for Best British Single with the title track in 2018.
+He also received a further Brit Award for Best British Single with the title track, in 2018.

-After the album's success, Rag'n'Bone Man performed at headline shows and festivals in several countries and collaborated with a several artists from different genres including Bugzy Malone, Logic, and Calvin Harris.
+After the album's success, Graham performed at headline shows and festivals in several countries and collaborated with several artists from different genres, including Bugzy Malone, Logic, and Calvin Harris.
 In May 2021, Rag'n'Bone Man released his second studio album, Life by Misadventure.
 It debuted at number one on the UK Albums Chart and spent seven weeks in the top 10, making it the fastest-selling album by a solo artist in 2021 and gaining Gold certification in the UK.

 Early life

-Rory Charles Graham was born on 29 January 1985 in Eastbourne, East Sussex He has a younger half-sister.
+Rory Charles Graham was born on 29 January 1985, in Eastbourne, East Sussex He has a younger half-sister.
 He attended the Ringmer Secondary School in Ringmer, from which he was expelled and then enrolled at Uckfield College in Uckfield.
 At 15, he began MCing with a drum and bass crew using the handle Rag 'N' Bonez, inspired by watching repeats of the BBC sitcom Steptoe and Son.
-While at school, he was part of a group of youths supported by The Prince's Trust who developed a community project which involved painting and gardening in Crowborough.
+While at school, he was part of a group of youths supported by The Prince's Trust which developed a community project which involved painting and gardening in Crowborough.
 He still supports the local Brighton and Hove Albion football team.

 Career

 Graham moved to Brighton.
-After that his friend GI3MO formed the rap group Rum Committee and invited him to join them.
+During this time, a friend, known as GI3MO, formed the rap group Rum Committee and invited him to join them.
 Graham started performing at Slip-jam B, where he met people who helped him start his career.
 Over the next few years, they supported hip hop artists Pharoahe Monch and KRS-One at Brighton's Concorde 2, and released their own album titled Boozetown (2012) through Bandcamp and other digital stores.
-Just weeks before the Rum Committee album release, Graham was asked to support Joan Armatrading at Brighton Dome.
-With no solo releases to his name to distribute on the night, he worked with Rum Committee producers GI3MO and Sherlock Bones to create his first official release, the eight-track EP Bluestown (2012), which included one feature from the rap artist Ceezlin.
+Just weeks before the Rum Committee album release, Graham was asked to support Joan Armatrading, at Brighton Dome.
+With no solo releases to his name to distribute on the night, he worked with Rum Committee producers GI3MO, and Sherlock Bones, to create his first official release, the eight-track EP Bluestown (2012), which included one feature from the rap artist Ceezlin.